Liouville Conformal Field Theory on even-dimensional spheres: Quantization of the action: Liouville Conformal Field Theory on the higher-dimensional sphere

-\item \textbf{Independence in the background metric} : The law of $\phi$ under $\mathbb{P}_{b,\mu}^{(\bm{x},\bm{\alpha})}$ does not depend on the background metric conformal to the round metric. \item \textbf{Dimension of the vertex operators} : The vertex operators $V_{\alpha}(x)$ are primary operators of dimensions $\Delta_{\alpha}=d\alpha(Q-\alpha)$. \end{itemize} \end{prop} Let us comment about these properties.
-The first corresponds to the fact that a conformal reparametrisation of the sphere prescribed by a M\"obius transform $\psi$ simply corresponds to a push forward for the corresponding metric on the sphere.
-This is due to a well-known property of the Gaussian Multiplicative Chaos measure : for any conformal map $\psi$ the law of the GMC measure defined by exponentiating $X\circ\psi+\frac Q2\ln\norm{\psi'}$ is the same as the pushforward of the GMC measure defined by exponentiating $X$.
+\item \textbf{Independence in the background metric}: The law of $\phi$ under $\mathbb{P}_{b,\mu}^{(\bm{x},\bm{\alpha})}$ does not depend on the background metric in the conformal class of the round metric $\hat g$. \item \textbf{Dimension of the Vertex Operators}: The Vertex Operators $V_{\alpha}(x)$ are primary fields with conformal weights $\Delta_{\alpha}=d\alpha(Q-\alpha)$. \end{itemize} \end{prop} \begin{proof} The first and third items follow from the proof of Theorem~\ref{KPZ}, and more precisely from Equation~\eqref{eq:cov_par_fun}; the second item is a straightforward consequence of Theorem~\ref{thm:A_anomaly}. \end{proof} Let us comment on these properties.
+The first one corresponds to the fact that a conformal reparametrisation of the sphere prescribed by a M\"obius transform $\psi$ simply corresponds to a pushforward for the corresponding metric on the sphere.
+This is due to a well-known property of the Gaussian Multiplicative Chaos measure: for any conformal map $\psi$ the law of the GMC measure defined by exponentiating $X\circ\psi+Q\ln\norm{\psi'}$ is the same as the pushforward of the GMC measure defined by exponentiating $X$ (see Proposition~\ref{GMC_Mobius}).

-The third one is of special interest in the study of the Quantum Field theory, since it can be used as the starting point to an algebraic description of Liouville CFT in higher dimensions.
+The third one is of special interest in the study of the CFT, since it can be used as the starting point to an algebraic description of LCFT in higher dimensions, despite this question being far from being understood.

-Concerning the random measure which corresponds to the exponentiation of the Liouville field and formally defined by $e^{dbX}d\lambda_g$, it has the following properties : \begin{prop} The Liouville measure $Z$ satisfies the following properties :\begin{itemize} \item \textbf{The total volume of the space}, $Z(\mathbb{R}^d)$, follows the Gamma distribution $\Gamma(\frac{\sum_i\alpha_i-Q}{b},\mu)$ in the sense that for any $F$ continuous bounded on $\mathbb{R}^+$,
+Concerning the random measure which corresponds to the exponentiation of the Liouville field and formally defined by $e^{dbX}\mathrm{d}\lambda_g$, it has the following properties: \begin{prop} The Liouville measure $Z$ satisfies the following properties:\begin{itemize} \item \textbf{The total volume of the space}, $Z(\mathbb{R}^d)$, follows the Gamma distribution $\Gamma(\frac{\sum_i\alpha_i-Q}{b},\mu)$ in the sense that for any $F$ continuous bounded on $\mathbb{R}^+$,

 \item The law of \textbf{$\bm{Z}$ conditioned on the total mass being equal to $A$} is characterised by